Something went wrong

 Adoption of solar home heating systems in Delaware

 The most eco-friendly heating option is solar.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Currently, 7,204 homes in Delaware are heated with active solar arrays.
-This is a 3% gain from 2023, when 6,964 homes incorporated active solar heating.
+Today, 7,204 homes in Delaware are heated with active solar arrays.
+This is a 36% gain from 2022, when 5,282 homes had active solar heating.

 Delaware County Heating Oil Trends